 What is this day, you ask?
 Well, picture Black Friday without the lines, yelling and mall-parking-lot fights.
 Instead of shopping the day away, head into the great outdoors and explore the day away.
 Plus, you need to walk off the turkey stupor…we know you will have leftovers for breakfast (and so will we).

 As Arkansas state parks have seen such a surge in visitation, there are some key things to remember when you’re visiting state parks.
 If you pull in the parking lot and it’s full, the park is full.
 Check out the state park map and think about exploring state parks that aren’t quite as busy.
 Recreate responsibly.
 Don’t litter.
 Follow the seven Leave No Trace principles to help protect your state parks for generations to come.
 Stay on designated trails.
 Do not take a “short cut.”
 This can be detrimental to the resource and wildlife.
 Be considerate of others.
-It’s important to socially distance and wear a mask when you cannot.
-If you’re passing other hikers and cannot physically distance at least six feet, put your mask on before you pass.
+It’s still important to socially distance and be respectful of others.
 Dogs on leash are always welcome, but make sure you clean up after your pet and pack it out.